jsdf/libdragon-docker-workspace/README.md

 # dockerized n64 libdragon workspace

-this repo aims to make libdragon easy to get started with, even if you don't have much experience with docker.
+this repo aims to make libdragon and tiny3d easy to get started with, even if you don't have much experience with docker.

 i personally find docker's cli annoying and hard to remember, and i also had trouble